-Catharina from the Russian River Area of Sonoma County shared with us this beautiful aerial chimeric redwood growing on a low branch.
+Catharina from the Russian River area of Sonoma County shared with us this beautiful aerial chimeric redwood growing on a low branch.
 The mutation drapes down in a mosaic array of green and yellow.
 Based on the number of growth cycles the mutation exhibits, it appears this albino redwood formed sometime around 2014.

 Amazingly this not the only albino redwood Catharina has found.
-To date she has discovered three more aerial albino redwood sites throughout Western Sonoma County.
+To date, she has discovered three more aerial albino redwood sites throughout Western Sonoma County.
 Thanks again Catharina for reporting your latest finds to Chimera Redwoods!

 Executive Director Stan Dodson with Oakland Trails Org stands in front of an albino redwood nestled deep within the Oakland Hills.
 This small white giant stands about 30’ tall & was discovered by Stan in 2016.
 The tree is pure white and is the more common type of albino redwoods seen.
 As a steward to wildland trails, Mr. Dodson will add this tree to his list of unique features that can be found in the parks surrounding the Oakland Hills.

-Thanks again Stan for reporting this beauty of tree.
+Thanks again Stan for reporting this beauty of a tree.
 You can find more about Oakland's wildland parks here at this link: Oakland Trails

 Known by local ranchers from years past, this albino redwood remained forgotten in the woods until a gentleman named Randy came across the research done at Chimera Redwoods.
 He remembered an old rumor that a ghost redwood was hiding in his neighborhood.
 Randy reached out to the previous property owner named Bill to follow up on the tale.
-Bill confirmed the story was real and gladly showed Randy that the ghost tree was indeed fact not fiction.
+Bill confirmed the story was real and gladly showed Randy that the ghost tree was indeed fact, not fiction.
 Once the albino redwood was rediscovered, Ed was pleasantly surprised to find out that he had an albino treasure growing on his property.

 Again, a big shout out to Randy, Ed, & Bill who made this rediscovery possible.